gkdot/recruitment-platform/README.md

 ### Installing dependencies and running the app locally

-We use `pnpm` for speed and consistency.

-1. Check that pnpm is installed by running `pnpm -v`, if you do not see a version number output, install it:
+1. Check that npm is installed by running `npm -v`, if you do not see a version number output, install it:
 ```
-npm install -g pnpm
+npm install -g npm
 ```
 Additionally, make sure to have [Node.js](https://nodejs.org/en) installed as well.
 2. Open a Terminal window in the `recruitment-platform` directory and run this command:
 ```
-pnpm install
+npm install
 ```
 This will install the project's dependencies, and set up a number of code checks.
 3. You can now start the app by running this command:
 ```
-pnpm run dev
+npm run dev
 ```
 Your terminal should output a URL - if you enter that in your browser, you should be able to view the app.